adwait1-g/adwait1-g.github.io/about_me.md

 # Some personal stuff I would like to share

 1. [I am not an Imposter!](/about me/2019/10/03/i-am-not-an-imposter.html): My fight against Imposter Syndrome.
+2. [Bullshiting myself!](/about me/2020/02/23/bullshiting-myself.html): Some learnings in my final semester.